Category: Travelogue Faroe Islands

 We visited places like the charming village Gjógv at the tip of the second-largest island in the archipelago, Eysturoy.
 The cosy hamlet looks like a postcard with its brightly coloured houses surrounded by cliffs.
 Another picturesque experience was the boat trip to the Vestmanna Bird Cliffs where we weaved in and out between steep looming cliff faces and deep grottoes carved by the surf over millions of years.
 We were lucky to spot northern fulmars, puffins and other marine birds on the cliff ledges.

-An Exceptional Nature Experience
+An Exceptional

 On the very edge of the Faroe Islands lies the village Gásadalur, where we experienced the imposing waterfall Múlafossur, which tumbles straight off the cliffs into the ocean.
 An exceptional nature experience!
 Afterwards we had our lunch at Café Gásadalsgarður, which once a year is transformed into a slaughterhouse.
 The great Faroese food was enjoyed in beautiful surroundings with a view of the western island Mykines.
 Another place with magical panoramic views across Vágar and Vestmannasund is the mountain Sornfelli.
 It was the best view from a parking lot ever.
 But the fog caught up with us before sunset, so we drove along the stunning meandering road down the mountain again before nightfall.